rconfig/rconfig6-docker/README.md

 ## Support

 Although we provide this code free and open source, rConfig v6 is based on a professional subscription arrangement.
-You may open issues in the issue section here at githunb, but rConfig Professional subscribers should open a ticket via our normal support channels.
+You may open issues in the issue section here at github, but rConfig Professional subscribers should open a ticket via our normal support channels.